parsehex/parsehex.github.io/README.md

 ## Key Features

 - Automatic daily updates via GitHub Actions – set-and-forget
-- Displays only repositories with a homepage URL or using your own filter
+- Displays only repositories with a homepage URL or [using your own filter](#customization)
 - Interactive UI with layout and sorting options
-- Built with React, TypeScript, and Vite for a modern development experience
+- Built with Vue, TypeScript, and Vite for a modern development experience

 ## Getting Started